HeapSpace/heapcon/content/speakers/katie-koschland/crash/index.md

 ---
-type: "talk"
+type: talk
-title: "Ready, Steady, Crash!"
+title: 'Ready, Steady, Crash!'
-description: "Grow the three aspects around load testing."
+description: Grow the three aspects around load testing.
-og_img: "katie-koschland.png"
+og_img: katie-koschland.png
-day: "26"
+day: '26'
 track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: katie-koschland-crash
 ---

 The key to finding the optimal solution to a problem is to threefold: maximise the number of tools in your ‘personal tool box’; know all their capabilities and uses; and to know which tool is best suited to fix the particular problem in front of you.